AlexDiGrazia/manparkdemo/README.md

   The deciding factor for me was a gut feeling that `Profile` data should not have access to `authentication` (User) data.
   In other words, when the app is making a call to `Profile` data to populate profile information on the screen, it should not have `authentication` data available as an IntelliSense option.
   This safe-guards against any possibility of human error in future development of the code base.

+---

+## Flow of state management for user upon login

+- Both <UserLogin/> and <SignUp/> set the state of currentUser and currentProfile upon form submission
+- the <Home/> component has a `pageWasRefreshed` condition that will detect if it is being loaded without already having currentUser and currentProfile, and then sets currentUsr and currentProfile based off the "user" in localStorage.
+This way, currentUser and currentProfile aren't set twice when coming directly from login or signup, but the currentUser and currentProfile _are_ set if the page is refreshed, and thus hasn't already received currentUser and currentProfile from the login or signUp page.